 Located 20 min away from Gamla Stan, Vasatan is kind of a popular picnic spot!
 Yep, many people come here to enjoy the weather and a bite in the area’s lush parks!

-Vasastan is also a bit more tranquil than the city centre and it has lots of affordable hotels!
+Vasastan is also a bit more tranquil than the city center, and it has lots of affordable hotels!
 Don’t worry it even has a metro station so you can get pretty much anywhere you want in Stockholm.

 Although not as busy, the area still has some fun attractions that you can visit like the Stockholm Public Library which is pretty big!
 There’s also the Observatory and the Bonniers Konsthall-Contemporary Art Gallery.

 If you want to take it slow and enjoy the famous FIKA concept then head to one of the cafes in the area.
-Gast Café is a lovely place!
+Gast Café (map) is a lovely place!

 For anyone who doesn’t know, FIKA is an amazing Swedish tradition – it is basically taking a break to enjoy a beverage, often coffee, and a pastry.